Call to Earth

 • Stacey: Currently working as Chief Innovations Officer and Director of Operations for a cutting edge robotics company developing walking robots to inspect, repair and maintain wind turbines.
 I am a Fellow at the Institute of Marine Engineering, Science and Technology and a Chartered Marine Technologist.
 I am also a member of the Women's Engineering Society and a STEM ambassador.
 A passion for people, engineering, technology & our Oceans supported by a curious mind, hands-on approach and can-do attitude that strives for excellence.
 I am self-motivated, capable, pragmatic & solution orientated with a natural flair for prototyping & fabrication that built my family home, a private yacht and co-founded my first business before I was 25.
 Working remotely, offshore & underwater has delivered an enriching & rewarding lifestyle searching for endangered Ocean Giants in the Indian & Pacific Oceans to the regeneration of marine habitats & artificial reef fabrications during a 3yr contract in SE Asia.
 Co-founder of a successful commercial diving company and commercial diver working most of my life in a dynamic, male dominated fast paced industry, coached several members of the Royal Family and guest onboard the Royal Britannia Yacht, participated in elite endurance events, built agile multifunctional robots that service the clean tech sector to accelerate the green energy transition, worked globally in culturally diverse environments as a marine consultant, accumulated several thousand miles at sea including Trans-Atlantic crossings under sail, inspired young people through STEM with Professor Brian Cox and now a competitor in the 2025 World’s Toughest Row.

-Jonno: Started life in Australia and travelled to the UK when I was 18 and ended up staying for 40 odd years apart from a 10 years stint in Japan.
+Johno: Started life in Australia and travelled to the UK when I was 18 and ended up staying for 40 odd years apart from a 10 years stint in Japan.
 I have a fascination with travel and new experiences which fits in with rowing the Atlantic albeit a lot slower than I’m used to.

-Jonno: I was introduced to sailing 20 years ago by my great friend Chris Parker and have loved it ever since.
+Johno: I was introduced to sailing 20 years ago by my great friend Chris Parker and have loved it ever since.
 Together we’ve down a number of offshore and inshore races.
 Racing offshore brings a number of very similar environments to rowing i.e. the ability to live/sleep/eat in a confined space the lack of sleep and a similar watch system for days on end.

 • Stacey: My participation in the 2025 row challenge is a powerful way to draw attention to ocean protection to emphasize the importance of innovation and sustainable practices that deliver reliable, affordable solutions for a zero carbon world for future generations.

-Jonno: I’ve always wanted to challenge myself and this fitted in nicely to things I’ve done before but just bigger.
+Johno: I’ve always wanted to challenge myself and this fitted in nicely to things I’ve done before but just bigger.

 • Stacey: To row across the Atlantic as a testament to human resilience and a call to innovate for our planet’s future; “Powering Our Planet, Protecting Our Oceans”.

-Jonno: The vision is all about clean oceans and the environment.
+Johno: The vision is all about clean oceans and the environment.
 Whether you believe in climate change or not, the fact is our oceans are being choked to death by rubbish and particularly plastics which are now found in all marine environments.
 You see evidence everywhere when sailing even in the remotest places.
 It’s a race we must win as there is no Planet B.

-Jonno: Not sure I bring any strengths apart from the fact I’m a good team player.
+Johno: Not sure I bring any strengths apart from the fact I’m a good team player.

 • Stacey: Having spent 28 years working in the maritime industry, both on and beneath the ocean, the sea has shaped my life, my career, and my perspective.
 Rowing across the Atlantic is not just a personal challenge to push my boundaries; it’s a chance to give back to the environment that has given me so much.
 This journey is deeply important to me because our oceans are in crisis, and their health is inextricably linked to the future of our planet.
 I want to use this challenge as a platform to raise awareness about the urgent need for action on ocean health and climate change, inspiring individuals, industries, and policymakers to take meaningful steps to protect our oceans and safeguard our planet for generations to come.

-Jonno: Having sailed a lot in various parts of the globe I’m all to aware of the amount of plastic choking off our oceans and wildlife, whether you believe in global climate change or not I think we can all agree a better world would be had by getting rid of plastics they are dangerous not only to the environment but micro plastics are now in the food we eat.
+Johno: Having sailed a lot in various parts of the globe I’m all to aware of the amount of plastic choking off our oceans and wildlife, whether you believe in global climate change or not I think we can all agree a better world would be had by getting rid of plastics they are dangerous not only to the environment but micro plastics are now in the food we eat.

-Jonno: I have two hips that are not the ones I was born with!
+Johno: I have two hips that are not the ones I was born with!

 Powering Our Planet